n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Coda/README.md

 ---
-permalink: /nodes/n8n-nodes-base.coda
 description: Learn how to use the Coda node in n8n
 ---

 # Coda

 [Coda](https://coda.io/) is a new type of document that blends the flexibility of documents, the power of spreadsheets, and the utility of applications into a single new canvas.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Coda/README.md).